flatcar-archive/flatcar-docs/docs/setup/clusters/architectures.md

 For small clusters, between 3-9 machines, running etcd on all of the machines allows for high availability without paying for extra machines that just run etcd.

-Getting started is easy &mdash; a single CL Config can be used to provision all machines in your environment.
+Getting started is easy &mdash; a single Butane Config can be used to provision all machines in your environment.

 Once you have a small cluster up and running, you can install a Kubernetes on the cluster.
 You can do this easily using [Typhoon][typhoon].